outsidedav/swift/starter_kit/starter_kits.md

 ![{{site.data.keyword.cloud_notm}} Developer Console for Apple App Details view](images/project_details_screen.png "App Details view") <br> *{{site.data.keyword.cloud_notm}} Developer Console for Apple App Details view*

 By using the App Details view, you can add new or existing services to your app that were not part of the original Starter Kit.
-Click the **Add Resource** link in the service list box add services.
+Click the **Add Resource** link in the service list box to add services.
 The available services depend on the type of app, and the services that are available in a region, so not all services are available to associate with all apps.

 ![{{site.data.keyword.cloud_notm}} Developer Console for Apple Add Resource dialog](images/add_resource_screen.png "Add Resource dialog") <br> *{{site.data.keyword.cloud_notm}} Developer Console for Apple Add Resource dialog*

-On the App Details view, you can access your code in two ways:
+### Downloading your code

-*  Select **Download Code** to generate and download the code for your app.
+* On the App Details view, you can access your code by selecting **Download Code** to generate and download the code for your app.

 ### App List view
 {: #app_list_view}